 Every new patient over the age of 5 years old must have a medical when registering with a new GP.
 General health information is collected and routine blood pressure and urine analysis are performed.
 You will be asked to book an appointment to see the Health Care Assistant when you fill out your registration forms.

 They offer general advice and management and administer dressings, treatments, injections and travel vaccines, management of Asthma and other breathing conditions.
 They can also offer advice and support on dietary problems such as overweight, high cholesterol and diabetes, All these services are by appointment only.

 It is recommended that every woman between the ages of 25-50 have a smear test every three years and patients 50-65 every five years.
 These are done by the Practice Nurse by appointment.

 These can be arranged with the Practice Nurse.
 Please ask at Reception.

 These can be arranged with the Phlebotomist.
-Clinics are held on Monday mornings and Friday mornings.
+Clinics are held on Monday, Wednesday and Friday mornings.
 Please ask at the Reception.

 Family Planning Clinic

 This clinic is held on Wednesday afternoons from 4.30pm to 6.00pm by the Practice Nurse.
 Appointments may be made by telephone or at reception.
 Health Education leaflets are available in the waiting room.

 This clinic is held on Thursday afternoons from 4.00pm to 6.00pm by the Practice Nurse.
 Appointments may be made by telephone or at reception.

 This clinic is held on Thursday afternoons from 2.00 pm to 4.00 pm at the surgery.
 A full range of vaccinations and immunisations are available once a week.
 You will normally be sent a computerised appointment for this clinic.
 Baby 6 week checks and Post Natal Examinations are held on a Thursday afternoon between 2.00 pm to 3.30 pm.